Wright Expert IntervieW

 What they found was that birds used aerodynamic flight controls – they moved parts of their wings and tail this way and that to deflect the airstream moving over them.
 This caused the birds to veer up, down, left, and right.
 So the next step in solving the problem was to come up with an aerodynamic flight system for airplanes.
 In 1899, they performed an experiment with a model glider flown as a kite to show they could used a horizontal surface – an elevator – to go up and down and they could twist or warp the wings to go right and left.

 In 1900, they moved to the next part of the problem – making a manned glider with aerodynamic controls.
 This proved harder than they thought.
 After two years of trying, they still hadn’t created a glider that would support their weight in the air, let alone test their control system.
 So they took a detour and studied different wing shapes in a wind tunnel to see which would produce the most lift.
 The third glider that the built – the 1902 Wright Glider – had all the lift they needed.
 But when they began to test their controls, they found yet another problem.
-The glider would sometimes spin out of control.
+The glider would sometimes go out of control, turning one way when they wanted to go another.
 After much experimentation, they finally realized that they needed a vertical control surface, a rudder.
 When the added a movable rudder, the glider worked.
 The 1902 glider was the first machine ever with three-axis control – an elevator to pitch the aircraft up and down, wing-warping to roll it clockwise and counterclockwise, and a rudder to yaw it right and left.
 This was their invention.
 The patent drawings show their 1902 glider!
-The rest of the story – adding an engine in 1903, developing a launch system and piloting skills in 1904, and refining the engine, the airplane, and the pilots in 1905 – this is what they did to make their invention practical.
+The rest of the story – adding an engine in 1903, developing a launch system and piloting skills in 1904, and refining the engine, the airplane, and their piloting skills in 1905 – this is what they did to make their invention practical.

 Before he conducted any experiments, Wilbur read as much as he could find on bird flight.
 Among these was James Bell Pettigrew's Animal Locomotion, or Walking , Swimming, and Flying.
 Pettigrew confirmed Wilbur's suspicions that birds relied on aerodynamic controls in flight.